mixach333/AsteroidRadar/README.md

 <img src="https://img.shields.io/badge/Kotlin Coroutines-1C2149?style=for-the-badge&logo=kotlin&logoColor=blue"/>   <img src="https://img.shields.io/badge/Room-1C2149?style=for-the-badge&logo=kotlin&logoColor=blue"/>   <img src="https://img.shields.io/badge/Retrofit-1C2149?style=for-the-badge&logo=kotlin&logoColor=blue"/>
 <img src="https://img.shields.io/badge/Picasso-1C2149?style=for-the-badge&logo=kotlin&logoColor=blue"/>   <img src="https://img.shields.io/badge/Use Cases-1C2149?style=for-the-badge&logo=kotlin&logoColor=blue"/>   <img src="https://img.shields.io/badge/Unit Tests-1C2149?style=for-the-badge&logo=kotlin&logoColor=blue"/>

+## Asteroid Radar
+Asteroid Radar is an Android app that allows you to view the asteroids detected by NASA that pass near Earth.
+You can view all the detected asteroids given a period of time with data such as the size, velocity, distance to earth, and if they are potentially hazardous.
+The app also displays the NASA image of the day to make it more striking.

 ## Important note
 ### The app configuration
 To use the Asteroid Radar app, you will need to obtain an API key from NASA Open APIs.
 Here are the steps to get your API key: